Are you looking for new ways to simplify your financial life? Let’s get real, managing your money and business isn’t easy.

 12. Process the paperwork

 When learning how to simplify your financial life, make time each week to process the paperwork.
-I do this every Monday during my weekly budget meeting as a way of staying on top of the never-ending pile of papers.
+Set aside time every week for a regular budget meeting as a way of staying on top of the never-ending pile of papers.

 Find out 5 simple ways to declutter your life and finances right now.